Closed Sets and Operators thereon: Representations, Computability and Complexity: Comparing representations of sets

 The implied necessity to incorporate a norm-dependent constant $c$ into precision parameters is cumbersome and we avoid it by \emph{imposing} the above mentioned ``compatibility'' on the respective norm.
-For the same reason we disallow \emph{slanted} (or otherwise distorted) norms like $\norm{(x_1,x_2)} \dfeq (\abs{x_1/2}^2 + \abs{x_2}^2)^{1/2}$ although this restriction can be avoided (as we will see in \cref{rem:cov-pat}) and is only up to the author's personal taste.
+For the same reason we disallow \emph{slanted} (or otherwise distorted) norms like $\norm{(x_1,x_2)} \dfeq (\abs{x_1/2}^2 + \abs{x_2}^2)^{1/2}$ although this restriction can be avoided (as we will see in \cref{rem:cov-pat}) and is only present to simplify things.

 We denote such norms satisfying both of the above motivated properties as being \emph{well-behaved}.